kimai/kimai1/README.md

 ## Announcement Kimai v2 (June 2018)

-We are thrilled to announce  that we are working on the **next version of Kimai v2**.
+We are thrilled to announce  that we are working on the **next major version of Kimai**.

-Please [read our blog posting](https://www.kimai.org/blog/2018/kimai-v2-announcement/) to find out more.
+Go ahead and [read our blog posting](https://www.kimai.org/blog/2018/kimai-v2-announcement/) to find out more.

 ## Features